mjg123/mjg123.github.io/_posts/2017-11-07-Java-modules-and-jlink.md

 > You can use the jlink tool to assemble and optimize a set of modules and their dependencies into a custom runtime image.

-Indeed, it is a requirement for [`jlink`](https://docs.oracle.com/javase/9/tools/jlink.htm) that you use Java modules.
+Indeed the simplest way to use [`jlink`](https://docs.oracle.com/javase/9/tools/jlink.htm) is to use Java modules yourself.
 There is a lot written about modules elsewhere so I won't add to the pile, just assume you know roughly what they are.
 One critical point: **modules have to state which other modules they depend on**.
 The JDK itself is now modularized with the dependencies explicit ([visualised here](https://github.com/accso/java9-jigsaw-depvis#what-is-this-about)).
 I shudder to think about how much hard work went into that!

 If you package your code as a module then your code and its dependencies (including transitive ones) can be isolated from unused modules and a custom JVM can be created containing *only* necessary modules.
 That's what `jlink` does.

+If you do not package your code as a module then you can use the `jdeps` tool to identify module dependencies and have `jlink` create a JVM with only those modules you specify.

 Don't use [`java.xml`](https://docs.oracle.com/javase/9/docs/api/java.xml-summary.html)?
 Don't need it.
 Don't want [swing](https://docs.oracle.com/javase/9/docs/api/javafx.swing-summary.html)?
 Don't have it then.
 Simple.

+(Edit: This section used to incorrectly claim that modularising your code was the *only* way to use `jlink`.
+Thanks [Claes](https://twitter.com/cl4es) for pointing out my error)

 For the rest of this post I'll show you how to create a minimal Java module and use `jlink` to create a minimal JVM image.
 I'll chuck in some measurements too, free of charge.